the-outpost/theoutpost/src/content/blog/emlid-mavic3e.md

 ---
 title: Getting Started with Emlid RS2+ and DJI Mavic 3 Enterprise
-description: A walkthrough showing you how to set up an Emlid RS2+ as an RTK base station with a DJI Mavic 3 Enterprise, as well as setting ground control points and flight planning.
+description: A walkthrough showing you how to set up an Emlid RS2+ as an RTK base station with a DJI Mavic 3 Enterprise.
-pubDate: Wed Aug 9 2023
+pubDate: Sun Aug 20 2023
 featured: true
 tags:
   - Emlid